JESUS GENERATION’S EXEMPLARS

 - A life birthed and led by the Holy Spirit, equipped for service by the power and gifts of God

-- Rooting ourselves in the love and shared life of a local community of believers
+- Rooting ourselves in the love and shared life of a community of believers

-- Nurturing habits of prayer and praise in company and in solitude
+- Nurturing habits of prayer and praise, both in company and in solitude

 What JGen’s values and pledge did not do was call members to persuade people to become Christians or to join our group.
 We certainly wanted to promote Jesus and “win others to Him.”
-But rather than focus on converting people or growing our membership our aim was to emulate the elements of the Apostolic Mission, which so gripped our exemplars.
-Those elements are laid out in Luke 10 and Matthew 10:
+But rather than focus on growing our membership our aim was to emulate the elements of the Apostolic Mission, which so gripped our exemplars.
+T

-- Gregariously Meet and Bless those around us
+- Gregariously getting to know and bless those around us

-- Create and Enjoy Hospitality – eat+drink with people of peace who accept our friendship
+- Eating and drinking with any people of peace who would accept our friendship and share in oue hospitality

-- Reveal the availability of God’s love and power to heal and transform our lives
+- Sharing our own experience of the power of God’s love to transform our lives

 JESUS GENERATION’S WIDER FAMILY

-In this phase of expansion as JGen Associates, we were paralleling contemporary developments in the old monastic orders at that time.
+In this phase of expansion as JGen Associates, we were unknowingly paralleling contemporary developments in the old monastic orders at that time.
 Father Gregory helped us to find ourselves on the ecclesial map.
-Five to six years into JGen’s journey as an association we began our gathered expression.
-This was JGen’s season of household-based churches for Millennials.
+Seven years into JGen’s journey as an association we began our gathered expression.
+This was JGen’s season of household-based churches for millennials.
 With a constitutional framework loaned to us by our monastic older brothers and sisters we were ready to run!

 Click here to learn more about Father Gregory.

 “Neo-Monastic” is not a term we chose for ourselves.
 In the C16th “new monastic” was a term of abuse leveled at Anabaptist groups.
-It was meant a criticism of their intentional approach to actually obeying the Gospel teachings of Christ!
-In the C18th John Wesley and the first Methodists were insulted with the exact same term for the very same reason.
+It was meant a criticism of their intentional approach to the Gospel teachings of Christ, which mainstream Christianity then regarded as aspirational rather than anything practical!
+In the C18th John Wesley and the first Methodists were insulted with the exact same term for precisely the same reason.

 For the first decade of JGen’s life, intentional community and neo-monastic approaches were held in deep, deep suspicion by the wider church.
 Accordingly my fellow JGenners and I had to develop a very thick skin indeed.
 We had to learn graciously to paint a picture for people that clearly affirmed the diversity of forms within the Christian tradition, while at the same time patiently illuminating why our stream – the stream of intentional community – was needed in particular.
-I feel so proud of the resilience and patience of my JGen comrades; for the insults they were willing to bear and the quality of conversation they were able to bring to the wider church throughout that period.
+I feel so proud of the resilience and patience of my JGen comrades from those days; for the derision and insults they were willing to take from their fellow Christians, and for the quality of conversation they were able to bring to the wider church throughout that period.